 Donna served as President of the LWV Johnson County 1994-1995 and the LWV Kansas President 1998-2000.
 She served on the LWVUS Board 2006-2008.
 Donna and husband Russ are enjoying more time with their grandchildren Katie, Madison, and Nicholas.
 Donna is also active in Kansas City Consensus, a public policy non- profit in Kansas City area that encourages citizen participation in public policy.
 She also works with her local Rotary Club on a Youth Leadership Institute held each summer.

-Deborah Macmillan is president of the League of Women Voters of East Windsor-Hightstown and past chair of the LWVNJ Committee on Immigration.
-She has also served as president of LWVNJ member of the LWVUS study committee on immigration, and is retired from a career in academics and survey/market research, and brief stints as a professional canoeist and as a 2010 census taker.
-She loves the intensity and diversity of the League members she works with in the MLD program.
+Deborah Macmillan is now on the board and has been president and voters service chair of the League of Women Voters of East Windsor-Hightstown.
+She has also served as president of LWVNJ and chair of the LWVNJ Committee on Immigration, and served on the LWVUS study committee on immigration.
+She is retired from careers in experimental psychology, survey/market research, and canoeing.
+She loves the intensity and diversity of the Leagues and League members she works with in the MLD program.

 Linda Mahan grew up in the St. Louis area and after college in Ohio, began a career in teaching in Boston.
 Following graduate school at BU Linda moved to Colorado in 1979 where she quickly was invited to "join the League" in Fort Collins.
 In addition to leadership roles in the League of Larimer County and seven years on the LWVCO Board, Linda has enjoyed networking on health care with Leaguers and working in many other organizations related to health care, youth, the arts and my faith community.

 Gini McGirr joined LWV in 1965 in Worthington, MN where she served as President for four years and held other offices.
-Before moving to Tucson, Gini has also been President of local Leagues in Phoenix, AZ and Greeley, CO and was Secretary on the Colorado state board.
+Before moving to Tucson, AZ, she had been President of local Leagues in Phoenix, AZ and Greeley, CO and was Secretary on the CO state board for five years.
 She was Voter Editor in Omaha, NE.
-She has lived in Tucson for 21 years, where she has been President of the local League for 4 years and has served on the League board for many years.
-Gini has been President of the Arizona state League, Arizona state secretary for four years while living in Phoenix and is now still serving in that office.
-She has attended 20 national conventions and 14 councils, and has started four local Leagues.
+She has lived in Tucson for 22 years and has been President of the local League for 4 years plus other board roles.
+She was President of the LWVAZ for four years and secretary for the past eight years.
+She is the state lobbyist at this time.
+She has attended 21 national conventions and 14 councils, and has started four local Leagues.
 Gini has also been on the LWVUS nominating committee and the LWVUS Resolutions committee.

-Haley Richards has been an active member of the LWV Pensacola Bay Area for 6 years.
-In 2009, Haley joined the Board of Directors of LWV Pensacola Bay Area as Secretary and today serves as Co-President.
+Haley Richards has been an active member of the LWV Pensacola Bay Area for 7 years.
+In 2009, Haley joined the Board of Directors of LWV Pensacola Bay Area as Secretary and today serves as Co- President.
 Other League activities include Membership Committee Chair, Nominating Committee, Social Media and participating in a study of Inmate Rehabilitation Programs.
-Haley believes the MLD program can help Leagues grow new members and leaders.
-She is looking forward to supporting Leagues efforts to apply the MLD tools as a Shur Fellow.
+Haley believes the MLD best practices can help Leagues grow new members and develop leaders.
+As a Shur Fellow, Haley is excited to continue supporting the Leagues efforts to build organizational capacity and ensure future sustainability to make democracy work.

 Haley is a Pensacola native and received a BA degree in Secondary Education/ Social Science from Flagler College in St. Augustine, FL in 2007.
-She is currently employed as the Circles® Northwest Florida Community Organizer with Catholic Charities of Northwest Florida.
-Community involvements include Pensacola Young Professionals Quality of Life Team, Toastmasters Club member, and named as a 2014 Rising Star by the Independent News.
+She is currently employed with the Escambia County School District as a Social Studies Teacher at Pensacola High School.
+Community involvement includes: Escambia Area Council for Social Studies, Pensacola Young Professionals Pensacola Professional Development Institute, Toastmasters Club member, and was named a 2014 Rising Star by the Independent News.